-When DGAT is partially opened, a DSL or Deputy will be available.
-KCSIE is clear that this does not have to be in person if not possible, but available.
+As schools open more widely to pupils it is expected that a DSL or Deputy will be available on site.
+There may be exceptional cases where this is not always possible and KCSIE is clear that this does not have to be in person if not possible, but available.

 If all of your DSL/DDSL are self-isolating, please contact the DCEO to support you with this.
 It is important that all staff have access to a trained DSL (or deputy).
 On each day staff on site will be made aware of that person is and how to speak to them.